-Mr. Kempster is Data Storage's Executive Vice President, and has served as Director since 2016.
-He is focused on business growth and strategic development in one of the Company's key verticals for 2022, government.
-Prior to his current position, Mr. Kempster served as the President of Service Delivery until 2021 and was directly responsible for forging improvements that are the foundation of the Company's highly rated customer service today.
-Prior to Data Storage Corporation Mr. Kempster founded ABC Services in 1994 and served as president until 2016.
+Mr. Kempster is Flagship Solution Group's President, Data Storage's Executive Vice President and has served as Director since 2016.
+Prior to his current position, Mr. Kempster served as the President of Service Delivery until 2021 and was directly responsible for the foundation of the Company's highly rated customer service which is exists today.
+Prior to Data Storage Corporation Mr. Kempster founded ABC Services in 1994 and served as founder and president until 2016.
 ABC Services was an IBM Gold partner and provided managed services, equipment, software and specialized in IBM Power systems.
 In 2012 ABC Services launched a joint venture with Data Storage Corporation to provide cloud infrastructure on IBM Power systems.
 The joint venture was Secure Infrastructure and Services, (SIAS).
 In 2016, ABC Services was acquired by Data Storage Corporation.